christopheryoung/chrisyoung/site/reading/computational-stemmatology.markdown

 > @housman1921application

 which is a frontal attack on the mechanical aspects of Lachmann's method.
+The other notable early attack on Lachmann is due to:

+> @bedier1970tradition

 Introductions to the practice of textual criticism include: